dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 .. tip::

-    *   To display the most up-to-date status, click the **Refresh Table**
+    *   To display the most up-to-date status, click **Refresh Table**.
-        |refresh_icon|.

-    *   To copy a problem ID to the clipboard, place the pointer over the problem ID and click the subsequently displayed **Copy** |copy_icon| icon.
+    *   To copy a problem ID to the clipboard, hover over the problem ID and click the copy icon that is displayed.

-    *   If multiple regions are available, you can display the problems submitted only to a specific region's solvers by using **Regions**
-        |region_icon|.

-You may find the following field descriptions helpful.
+The following information is displayed:

 .. tabularcolumns:: |l|L|